emfeltham/Margins.jl/docs/src/index.md

 ## Methodological Framework

+**Marginal Effects Framework Overview**
+This package addresses two core questions in marginal effects analysis:
+1. **Effects**: "How much does Y change when I change X?" (like: "How much do wages increase per year of education?")
+2. **Predictions**: "What value of Y should I expect for specific values of X?" (like: "What wage should I expect for someone with 16 years of education?")

 The methodological foundation of Margins.jl rests upon a two-dimensional analytical framework that systematically addresses the fundamental questions arising in marginal effects analysis.
 This framework distinguishes between the evaluation context and the analytical target, thereby providing a comprehensive approach to econometric inference.

 ### Evaluation Context